SuperS0n1k/pingMC/README.md

 # our aim
 well, we try to give people endless oportunities to make minecraft just like real life thanks to being friends with mojang.
 # can i help?
-yes, you may,we always would love to hear your suggestions!, to suggest a mod, please go to our discussions page here: https://github.com/reter695/pingMC/discussions
+yes, you may,we always would love to hear your suggestions!, to suggest a mod, please go to our discussions page [here](https://github.com/reter695/pingMC/discussions)